 - You may consult class notes/lecture slides during homework, however sharing or discussing questions or answers with others is an academic offence. - Students must complete all assessments individually.
 Working together is not allowed. - Paying anyone else to complete your assessments for you is an academic misconduct. - Sharing your answers/work with others is academic misconduct. - Copying solutions to homework problems from online or a book is an academic offence. - All work that you submit must be your own!
 You must not copy answers from anyone or anywhere else.
 Unacknowledged copying or unauthorized collaboration will lead to severe disciplinary action, beginning with an automatic grade of zero for all involved and escalating from there.
-Read the UofT Policy on Cheating and Plagiarism, and don't plagiarize.
+Please read the UofT Policy on Cheating and Plagiarism, and don't plagiarize.

-9. Tentative Class Schedule
+10. Tentative Class Schedule

-The lectures of this course will be posted on Quercus as beamer presentation slides.
-The Module numbers listed in the table below correspond to the lectures that we will cover.
-It is highly recommended to read these modules prior to your lecture.
-Any change to the schedule will be announced and posted on Quercus.
+The lectures of this course will be posted on Quercus in modules.
+It is highly recommended to read them prior your lecture.
+Any changes to the schedule will be announced and posted on Quercus.